ryanba08/grocery_Sales_data/README.md

 <br/>

-After I processed all the data and ran some predictive models I have found some interesting things!
+After I processed all the data I have found some interesting things!

 <br/>